Skip to main content

 });

-// Query with sorting (single field)
+// Sorted query (single field)

 const response = await client.models.users.filter(